oldrev/Sandwych.QuickGraph/README.md

 foreach(DataTable table in graph.TopologicalSort()) // applies a topological sort to the dataset graph
     Console.WriteLine(table.TableName); // in which order should we delete the tables?
 ```

+# License

+Sandwych.QuickGraph is licensed to the MS-PL License.
+More details please see the `LICENSE.md` file.

 # History